 Examination of tooth decay All surfaces of the teeth are checked for signs of decay.
 Digital x-rays are used to check the surfaces not visible in the mouth.
 If any tooth decay is present, our team will provide a treatment plan tailored to your individual needs with all your options to restore your teeth back to a healthy functioning dentition.

-Digital x-rays As x-rays are essential for the detection of decay, tumours, cysts, and bone loss.
+Digital x-rays X-rays are essential for the detection of decay, tumours, cysts, and bone loss.
 They also help us determine the position of the tooth as well as the roots.
-Digital x-rays use the least amount of radiation possible.
+Digital x-rays use smallest dosage of radiation possible.
 They are recommended every other year to check for routine maintenance, if there has been trauma to a tooth, or if there is a concern that cannot be diagnosed with a visual exam.

 Routine dental cleanings are the first step to a confident smile.
 Our teeth can often become yellow or stained over time and cannot be thoroughly cleaned without professional help.
 Professional dental cleanings are performed by a registered dental hygienist for adults and by a certified dental assistant for children and will include the following: